c3r38r170/JJittai/README.md

 		{
 			"name":"event1" //mandatory
 			,"probability":50 //optional, DEFAULT: 100
 				//the default is for triggered events to be able to ommit the probability property, you should define it for non-triggered events as a sum of more than 100 on regular events is not allowed
-			,"trigger":"after-"
+			,"trigger":"after-" //optional, no default
 			,"repetitionInfo":[1,5] //optional, DEFAULT: [1]
 				//the event animation will repeat between index 0 and index 1 times, or just index 0 if there's no index 1 or it's less than index 0
 			,"animation":[ //mandatory array of animation elements
 				{
 					"sprite":0